Analogy and Analogical Reasoning

 Example 10 (Duty of reasonable care).
 In a much-cited case (Donoghue v.
 Stevenson 1932 AC 562), the United Kingdom House of Lords found the manufacturer of a bottle of ginger beer liable for damages to a consumer who became ill as a result of a dead snail in the bottle.
 The court argued that the manufacturer had a duty to take “reasonable care” in creating a product that could foreseeably result in harm to the consumer in the absence of such care, and where the consumer had no possibility of intermediate examination.
 The principle articulated in this famous case was extended, by analogy, to allow recovery for harm against an engineering firm whose negligent repair work caused the collapse of a lift (Haseldine v.
 CA Daw & Son Ltd. 1941 2 KB 343).
 By contrast, the principle was not applicable to a case where a workman was injured by a defective crane, since the workman had opportunity to examine the crane and was even aware of the defects (Farr v.
 Butters Brothers & Co.
 1932 2 KB 606).

 What, if anything, do all of these examples have in common?
-We begin with a simple, quasi-formal characterization (versions may be found in most elementary critical thinking texts, e.g., Copi and Cohen 2005).
+We begin with a simple, quasi-formal characterization.
+Similar formulations are found in elementary critical thinking texts (e.g., Copi and Cohen 2005) and in the literature on argumentation theory (e.g., Govier 1999, Guarini 2004, Walton and Hyra 2018).
 An analogical argument has the following form:

 - S is similar to T in certain (known) respects.